nathanwould/Funkemon/README.md

 #### MVP

-- Graphic keyboard interface of at least one chromatic octave that works on mouseclick and changes color to indicate when key is pressed.
+- Graphic keyboard interface of at least one chromatic octave that works on mouseclick and changes to indicate when key is pressed.
 - Option for user to use computer keyboard to play.
 - Several sounds to choose from, such as sine wave, square wave, triangle wave, sawtooth.
 - Slider to adjust volume.